FusionAuth/fusionauth-site/site/_posts/2021-08-02-step-up-auth-with-fusionauth.md

 * This authorization code is then exchanged for an access token through a token endpoint.
 For FusionAuth, this endpoint is `/oauth2/token`.
 * Lastly, the token is verified by the application by checking the user information stored in the token.
 Based on the values in this token, the user either receives or is denied access to the app.

-## Set up
+## The application

-The sample application is in this [GitHub repo](https://github.com/flippedcoder/blog-examples) TODO update repo TODO in the `step-up-auth` directory.

-It's based on the app created in a [React and OAuth tutorial](/blog/2020/03/10/securely-implement-oauth-in-react/).
+This application is based on the app created in a [React and OAuth tutorial](/blog/2020/03/10/securely-implement-oauth-in-react/).
 Please review that tutorial if you want a deeper walkthrough of the Authorization Code grant implementation.

 Similarly to the previous tutorial, you'll need node installed if you want to run thorugh this tutorial.
-Since this post builds on the previous tutorial, set up the original project first.
+Since this post builds on the previous tutorial, let's set up the original project first.

-#### Set up FusionAuth
+### Set up FusionAuth

-If you don't already have FusionAuth installed, I recommend the Docker Compose option for the quickest setup:
+If you don't already have FusionAuth installed, the Docker Compose option is the quickest setup:

 ```zsh
 curl -o docker-compose.yml https://raw.githubusercontent.com/FusionAuth/fusionauth-containers/master/docker/fusionauth/docker-compose.yml